 The board secretary prepares and posts meeting notices as required by law on behalf of the Board.
-Only items posted in the meeting notice may be acted upon at a meeting.

-The Board conducts its meetings under Roberts Rules of Order, Newly Revised 11th Edition unless other directed by Board policy.
+The Board conducts its meetings under the current Roberts Rules of Order unless otherwise directed by Board policy.

-The Board may hold a closed or executive session that excludes the public to the extent permitted by law.
+The Board may hold an executive session that excludes the public to the extent permitted by law.

 The board secretary prepares the meeting notice and agenda on behalf of the Board.
 The secretary normally mails or delivers an agenda packet which outlines the agenda and provides supporting documentation to each member at least forty-eight (48) hours prior to each meeting.
 The packet includes the minutes of the previous regular meeting.